Qihoo360/huststore/hustdb/doc/doc/en/advanced/ha/sync.md

 Description: Periodically clean files when synchronization is completed.

-Detecting whether synchronization in files of `release_queue` is completed or not by bitmap, if completed, delete all files and release resource.
+Detect whether synchronization in files of `release_queue` is completed or not using bitmap, if completed, delete all files and release the resource.

 #### `monitor` ####